-Staff will: Office will: Student will: Parent/Guardian will: 1 st Confiscation Confiscat e the phone.
+Staff will: Office will: Student will: Parent/Guardian will: 1 st Confiscation Confiscate the phone.
 Take the phone to the Front Office.
-Store the phone in the office in a ziplocked bag with label of student details.
-Send Parent App message notifying parent of confiscation and reminding them of the school policy.
+Store the phone in the office in a zip-locked bag with label of student details.
 Log this as a behaviour point on SIMS and on One Drive Get student to sign label confirming receipt of mobile phone at the end of the day & store the signed label safely until the end of the school year.
+A Parent App message will be sent to notify the parent/guardian of the confiscation and remind them of the school policy.
 Collect the phone at the end of the day from the Front Office and the student confirms receipt of mobile phone by signing label.
-Receive a Parent App message with - school policy reminder and confiscation alert

-2 nd Confiscation As above Store the phone in the office in a ziplocked bag with label of student details.
+Receive a Parent App message with - school policy reminder and confiscation alert 2 nd Confiscation As above Store the phone in the office in a zip-locked bag with label of student details.
 Log this as a behaviour point on SIMS and on One Drive Get student to sign label confirming receipt of mobile phone at the end of the day & store the signed label safely until the end of the school year.
 Add the students name to the ASDT schedule for the next available session.
-Send a Parent App message notifying parent/guardians of confiscation and reminding them of the school policy and notifying them of ASDT details through the SIMS InTouch Collect the phone at the end of the day from the Front Office and the student confirms receipt of mobile phone by signing label.
+A Parent App message will be sent to notify the parent/guardian of the confiscation, remind them of the school policy, and inform them about the C3 detention details.
+Collect the phone at the end of the day from the Front Office and the student confirms receipt of mobile phone by signing label.
 Verbal confirmation of ASDT details Receive a Parent App message with - school policy reminder, 2 nd confiscation alert and ASDT details.
-3 rd Confiscation As above Store the phone in the office in a ziplocked bag with label of student details.
+3 rd Confiscation As above Store the phone in the office in a zip-locked bag with label of student details.
 Log this as a behaviour point on SIMS and on One Drive Get parent to sign label confirming receipt of mobile phone at the end of the day & store the signed label safely until the end of the school year.
 Add the students name to the ASDT schedule for the next available session.
-Send a Parent App message notifying parent/guardian of confiscation and reminding them of the school policy and notifying them that they need to come in and collect the phone through the SIMS InTouch Verbal Confirmation of ASDT details - but no phone given over Receive a Parent App message with -3 rd confiscation alert, ASDT details and that they need to come into school to collect the phone 4 th Confiscation As above Store the phone in the office in a zip-locked bag with label of student details.
-Log this as a behaviour point on SIMS and on One Drive Send a Parent App message notifying parent of confiscation and reminding them of the school policy and that they cannot pick up the phone until they arrange to meet with a member of the Pastoral Team After this 4 th confiscation they need to decide with their parents that they will either leave their phone daily at home or at the front office on arrival to school Receive a Parent App message with - reminder of the school policy, that they cannot pick up the phone until they meet with a member of the pastoral team to discuss student leaving the phone at home or at the front office when they arrive at school.
+A Parent App message will be sent to notify the parent/guardian of the confiscation, remind them of the school policy, and inform them about the C3 detention details.
+The parent/guardian will be required to come in and collect the phone.
+Verbal Confirmation of ASDT details - but no phone given over Receive a Parent App message with -3 rd confiscation alert, ASDT details and that they need to come into school to collect the phone 4 th Confiscation As above Store the phone in the office in a zip-locked bag with label of student details.
+Log this as a behaviour point on SIMS and on One Drive A Parent App message will be sent to notify the parent/guardian of the confiscation and remind them of the school policy.
+The parent/guardian will be informed that they must arrange a meeting with a member of the Pastoral Team before they can collect the phone.
+After this 4 th confiscation they need to decide with their parents that they will either leave their phone daily at home or at the front office on arrival to school • Receive a Parent App message with - reminder of the school policy, that they cannot pick up the phone until they meet with a member of the pastoral team to discuss student leaving the phone at home or at the front office when they arrive at school.